letsgetrusty/bootcamp/4. Projects/3. Microservices/Problem/Stage 2/README.md

         restore-keys: ${{ runner.os }}-cargo-
 ```

 Then we use the cache action to cache the `/.cargo` and `target/` directories.
+This will decrease compile times between runs.

 ```yaml
     - name: Install Rust